 The flight from Jakarta to Tokyo would be the best opportunity to see how Garuda Indonesia stacked up to the 5-star rating it received from Skytrax.
 Only 11 airlines worldwide hold that rating.
-The 737-800 flight from Bangkok to Jakarta met my expectations for a short flight on a narrow body aircraft.
-Garuda’s business class lounge was a disappointment.
+The 737-800 flight in business class from Bangkok to Jakarta met my expectations for a short flight on a narrow body aircraft.
+Garuda’s business class lounge was a mild disappointment.
 How would business class on the red-eye flight to Tokyo measure up?

 Indonesia and the Garuda